until99/shopping-list/README.md

 2. **Purchased Items Page**:
    - View all items that have been marked as purchased
-   - Return items to the main list by unmarking them as purchased
    - Navigate back to the main shopping list

 ## API Endpoints